Things to do in Frankfurt in 24 Hours

 This is a detailed itinerary for 24-hour in Frankfurt if you happen to have a layover or are stopping of your way through.
 One day in Frankfurt is enough to see lots of the city and do some cool things.
 If you're staying more than 24 hours in Frankfurt then have a look at some great day trip options.

 Frankfurt is famous for finance and business, including the European Central Bank, and… that’s about it.
 But its location in the middle of Europe and its huge airport (third largest in Europe) make it a busy thoroughfare for travellers.
-I’ve lived in Frankfurt for a while now and I’m not about to claim it should go on your list of top 10 cities in Europe.
-However, there is more than enough things to do in Frankfurt to keep you occupied for a day or two as a stopover on your way North, South, East or West through Europe.
+I lived in Frankfurt for two years and I’m not about to claim it should go on your list of top 10 cities in Europe.
+However, there are more than enough things to do in Frankfurt to keep you occupied for a day or two as a stopover on your way North, South, East or West through Europe.

 With some help from Max (a Frankfurter born and bred) I have created the ultimate plan for a 24 hour visit to Frankfurt.
 Starting with some practicalities:

 - Frankfurt is home to about 800,000 people and has a very compact city centre.
 You can walk from one side to the other in about half an hour.

 - Sundays are a day of rest all over Germany.
 This means no shops or supermarkets are open.
-Most cafes and restaurants are open as usual.
+However, most cafes and restaurants are open as usual.

 Underground station: Alter Oper U6 U7